cloudbees-days/sda-k8s-best-practices/labs/tls/tls.md

 ![Best Practice: Security](https://img.shields.io/badge/best_practice-security-blue)
 # HTTPS for CloudBees Core

-[cert-manager](https://docs.cert-manager.io/en/latest/index.html) and LetsEncrypt for TLS termination at the Kubernetes cluster ingress to allow us to use the HTTPS protocol for CloudBees Core.
+[cert-manager](https://docs.cert-manager.io/en/latest/index.html) is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
+For this workshop we will leverage the LetsEncrypt free and automate Certificate Authority to provide for TLS termination at the Kubernetes cluster ingress and allow us to use the HTTPS protocol for the CloudBees Core URL.

 ## Install cert-manager

 1. In the Cloud Shell code editor navigate to the ***oc-casc*** directory, create a new directory named ***cert-manager*** and in that directory create a new file named ***cert-manager-namespace.yml** with the following contents:
    ```yaml